Maroubra Speedway: The Olympia Motor Speedway

+The track was used for club days, practice, and record attempts; and was also used for testing.

 Demolition

 By the 1940s the track was crumbling due to flooding and poor quality concrete.
 In 1947, it was demolished, and a (1,100 dwelling) housing commission suburb was built on the site, with a park, named Coral Sea Park, developed in what had once been the infield area.

 Streets in the new area — e.g., Astoria Circuit (USS Astoria), Chicago Avenue (USS Chicago), Lexington Place (USS Lexington), Morris Place (USS Morris), Neosho Way (USS Neosho), Perkins Street (USS Perkins), Sims Lane and Sims Grove (USS Sims) — were named after Allied ships that had been engaged in the Battle of the Coral Sea.